 The economic uncertainty arising from the Coronavirus (COVID-19) crisis has led to the fall and subsequent volatility of share prices of listed companies.
 Although less immediately apparent, the value of private company shares is likely to be similarly impacted.
 This coupled with either cash shortages or at least a desire to conserve cash resources could potentially have major impacts on both listed and private companies.

 For many companies, salary costs are one of the largest, if not the largest, cast costs.
-While the Coronavirus Job Retention Scheme (CJRS) has been a welcome relief for some companies; easing some financial burdens, the gradual withdrawal of support and the eventual closure of the scheme in October will leave many companies concerned with future planning as the COVID-19 crisis continues to impact some businesses.
-In any event, the Coronavirus Job Retention Scheme (CJRS) would not have been available to those employees who have continued to work.
+While the Coronavirus Job Retention Scheme (CJRS) has been a welcome relief for some companies; easing some financial burdens, the gradual scaling down of government support will leave many companies concerned with future planning as the COVID-19 crisis continues to impact some businesses.

 The fall in share values can create an issue for companies that have granted options with an exercise price higher than the current share price.
 However, it can also create opportunities for companies to enhance employee participation through new awards of shares to employees taking advantage of the lower values, and possibly use awards of shares to substitute a portion of cash salary.